acm-uiuc/icpc-website/_posts/2015-04-06-practice-problems-for-the-week-of-mar-31.md

 <br/>

-For your reference, many of the algorithms required to solve these problems are explained in in chapter 4 of the Competitive Programming book by Steven Halim, available [here][Halim].
+For your reference, many of the algorithms required to solve these problems are explained in chapter 4 of the Competitive Programming book by Steven Halim, available [here][Halim].
 TopCoder also has a wide array of advanced graph problem tutorials, including an incredibly vast selection of tutorials on network flow algorithms.
 They are